 What is the best acne treatment?

-All of them, if you want to get the best results that is.
+Well alll of them – if you want to get the best results.

-After all whats the point of using an oil control cleanser and BHA exfoliant to flush out the follicular wall, if your still using a fatty cream that feeds the p.acnes bacteria.
+What’s the point of using an oil control cleanser to flush out the pore, if you’re still using a fatty cream that feeds acne bacteria?

-You need an integrated approach to your skin care routine.
+Instead you need an integrated approach to your skincare routine.

-This is why I feel it is important to simplify the best acne treatments available, addressing only the few basic principles for topical acne therapy.
+This is why we feel it is important to simplify the best acne treatments available, addressing only a few basic principles for topical acne therapy.

-Benzyl peroxide is a good example, it contains antimicrobial properties and is useful in suppressing P acnes bacteria, this is due to its effectiveness in penetrating the oil rich follicle.
+Benzoyl peroxide is a good example; it contains antimicrobial properties and is useful in suppressing P acnes bacteria; this is due to its effectiveness in penetrating the oil-rich follicle.

 Salicylic acid and sulfur with resorcinol are all FDA approved drug treatments, sodium sulfacetamide and sulfur when combined, work really well together.

-They normalise desquamation of the skin cells, preventing the build up of oil and debris within the pores, making them one of the best acne treatments available.
+They normalise the skin cells’ desquamation, preventing the build-up of oil and debris within the pores, making them one of the best acne treatments available.

-Azelaic Acid is also an extremely effective natural topical treatment, it reduces P.acnes and has a mild anti comedogenic and anti-inflammatory effect.
+Azelaic Acid is also an extremely effective natural topical treatment; it reduces the bacteria and has a mild anti comedogenic and anti-inflammatory effect.

-It is also beneficial in helping to suppress post-hyper pigmentation, that can occur in individuals who have darker complexion.
+It is also beneficial in suppressing post-hyper pigmentation that can occur in individuals who have a darker complexion.

 Retin A, differin and tazorac, are all commonly prescribed topical drugs for acne.

-These vitamin A derivatives are strong keratolytics or peeling agents, they help to flush debris from the follicular wall.
+These vitamins A derivatives are strong keratolytic or peeling agents; they help to flush debris from the follicular wall.

-Tetracycline, minocycline and erythromycin, are often prescribed to accompany these peeling agents, especially in cases that are more severe or less responsive.
+Tetracycline, minocycline, and erythromycin are often prescribed to accompany these peeling agents, especially in more severe or less responsive cases.

-Accutane is an oral prescription retinoid used to treat cystic acne, which is a severe form of acne where the skin has deep pockets of infection.
+Accutane is an oral prescription retinoid used to treat cystic acne, a severe form of acne where the skin has deep pockets of infection.

-This treatment has a number of beneficial effects, including helping to reduce the amount of oil produced in the skin, which in turn reduces the amount of P. acnes bacteria.
+This treatment has several beneficial effects, including helping to reduce the amount of oil produced in the skin, which reduces the amount of P. acnes bacteria.

 Excessive sebum can be controlled with a foaming cleanser, which will control oil in the skin.

-A cleanser that contains glycolic or salicylic acid at aroubd 2%, will help break the acne cycle, those who have a lot of pustules and papules should choose a medicated cleanser.
+A cleanser that contains glycolic or salicylic acid at around 2%, will help break the acne cycle, those who have a lot of pustules and papules should choose a medicated cleanser.

-It is important to avoid fatty based products designed for a dry, mature skin, as these ingredients can exacerbate acne, instead look for a gel based cleanser.
+It is important to avoid fatty based products designed for dry, mature skin, as these ingredients can exacerbate acne, instead look for a gel-based cleanser.

 - Break up existing impactions

-- Prevent the re-occurance of micro-comedones, which is the initial stages of all acne breakouts
+- Prevent the re-occurrence of micro-comedones, which is the initial stages of all acne breakouts

-The strength and concentration should be determined by the severity of the skin problem, good examples are alpha or beta hydroxy acids, salicylic acid and sulfur.
+The severity of the skin problem should determine the strength and concentration; good examples are alpha or beta hydroxy acids, salicylic acid and sulfur.

-A clay based mask will give the skin a deep cleanse, pulling impacted debris from deep within the follicle.
+A clay-based mask will give the skin a deep cleanse, pulling impacted debris deep within the follicle.

 Regular facials are one of the best acne treatments.

-Desincrustration products are also applied to the blocked pores, they are alkaline by nature, loosening impactions in the follicle and making extraction easier, promoting the natural extraction of blocked pores without possible re-infection.
+Desincrustration products are also applied to the blocked pores.
+They are alkaline by nature, helping to loosen impactions in the follicle and making extraction easier, promoting natural extraction of blocked pores without possible re-infection.

-Depending on the types of acne and the inflammation, superficial peeling may help, a base of up to 30% performed in a series of treatments often shows good results.
+Depending on the acne types and the inflammation, superficial peeling may help, a base of up to 30% performed in a series of treatments often shows good results.

-It is really important that you try to avoid touching or picking the skin, this can lead to scarring and inflammation, which can permanently damage the skin tissue.
+You must avoid touching or picking the skin; this can lead to scarring and inflammation, permanently damaging the skin tissue.